- IU Press Journals

 Duties of Editor

-Publication Decisions: The editor can accept, reject, or request modifications to the manuscript based on an initial desk review or based on a double-blind peer review if the work merits a review.
+Publication Decisions: The editor can accept, reject, or request modifications to the manuscript based on an initial desk review or based on a double-anonymous peer review if the work merits a review.

 Review of Manuscripts: The editor is responsible for reviewing each manuscript initially.
-If the work holds merit, the editor will then send to scholars in the field for a double-blind peer review.
+If the work holds merit, the editor will then send to scholars in the field for a double-anonymous peer review.

 Fair Review: The editors are obligated to ensure that each manuscript is fairly reviewed for its intellectual content, without regard to sex, gender, race, religion, citizenship, etc. of the authors.